GetStream/vg/README.md

 You can also edit your shell config file manually.
 Afterwards you still have to `source` the file like explained above.

-For bash put this in your `.bashrc`:
+For bash put this in your `~/.bashrc` file:

 ```bash
 command -v vg >/dev/null 2>&1 && eval "$(vg eval --shell bash)"
 ```

-Or for zsh, put his in your `.zshrc`:
+Or for zsh, put his in your `~/.zshrc` file:

 ```zsh
 command -v vg >/dev/null 2>&1 && eval "$(vg eval --shell zsh)"
 ```

-Or for fish, put this in your `config.fish`:
+Or for fish, put this in your `~/.config/fish/config.fish` file:

 ```fish
 command -v vg >/dev/null 2>&1; and vg eval --shell fish | source